KeenMate/into-phoenix/example-application.md

 Displays information about how many other users is currently online, what movies user has still rented and a list of cards of most popular movie in each movie category.

 ### List of movies with filtering and paging
 Displays a list of cards of movies.
+They can be filtered by movie category and actor.
+Filter options are put in querystring so users can send links to other users.
+Movies list is also paged and page options like page size and page number are also put in querystring.

+### Detail screen for each movie with rent history